AhmWael/DBMS_Project/README.md

 ## Overview

-**awsql** is a lightweight, file-based DBMS implemented in Go.
-It supports basic SQL operations, Write-Ahead Logging (WAL), and a TCP server mode, allowing integration into existing systems similar to MySQL or PostgreSQL.
-The goal is to provide a minimal but functional SQL database for educational and small-scale projects.
+**awsql** is a lightweight, educational database management system (DBMS) written in Go.
+It implements a minimal SQL engine, a TCP-based server, Write-Ahead Logging (WAL), and a heap-based storage engine with fixed-size paging, inspired by PostgreSQL’s internal architecture.

+The primary goal of awsql is to learn and demonstrate database internals, not to compete with production systems.

 ---